Julie Ann Sosa

-Julie Ann Sosa, MD, MA, FACS, is professor and chair of the Department of Surgery at the University of California, San Francisco (UCSF) and holds the Leon Goldman, MD, Distinguished Professorship in Surgery.
-She currently serves as the Treasurer of the American Thyroid Association and Editor-in-Chief of the World Journal of Surgery.
+Julie Ann Sosa is the Chair of the Department of Surgery at the University of California, San Francisco (UCSF), where she is also a Professor of Medicine and affiliated faculty at the Philip R. Lee Institute for Health Policy Studies.
+Sosa holds the Leon Goldman, MD, Distinguished Professorship in Surgery.
+Sosa served as President of the American Thyroid Association from 2022 to 2023 and chairs the committee responsible for developing its next differentiated thyroid cancer guidelines.
+Today, she serves as the Treasurer of the American Thyroid Association.
+She is Editor of Greenfield’s Surgery: Scientific Principles and Practice and previously served as Editor-in-Chief of the World Journal of Surgery.

 Sosa is an American endocrine surgeon and surgical oncologist, specializing in thyroid cancer.
 She is internationally recognized for her work in health services research, demonstrating for the first time in the United States a strong association between a higher surgeon or hospital case volume and improved patient outcomes following thyroidectomy and pancreatectomy, as well as optimal extent of thyroid surgery and lymphadenectomy for thyroid cancer.
 Her contributions have led to the revision of practice guidelines for the management of patients with endocrine diseases.
+In August 2025, Dr. Sosa co-chaired the newly published 2025 American Thyroid Association management guidelines for adult patients with differentiated thyroid cancer, alongside Dr. Matthew Ringel, of The Ohio State University.
+Published in Thyroid, the guidelines emphasize patient-centered care, shared decision-making, and evidence-based strategies to improve outcomes.

 Education and previous appointments

 Sosa received her medical degree from Johns Hopkins University School of Medicine in 1994 and went on to complete the Halsted Residency in Surgery at Johns Hopkins in 2001, followed by a fellowship in Surgical Oncology as Assistant Chief of Service in 2002.
 She was a Robert Wood Johnson Clinical Scholar from 1996 to 1998.

 In 2002, Sosa joined the Yale School of Medicine as an assistant professor of surgery, reaching the rank of associate professor in 2008.
 While at Yale, Sosa led the Clinical Research Program in Endocrine Cancers at Smilow Cancer Hospital at Yale New Haven.
 In 2012, Sosa joined the Duke University School of Medicine as Professor of Surgery and Medicine (Oncology) where she remained until April 2018 when she became chair of the UCSF Department of Surgery.
+In 2020, she was formally inducted into The American College of Surgeons Academy of Master Educators.